melybee-07/melybee-07/README.md

 👋 Hello, I'm Melissa!

-I'm a passionate creative coder and web developer, currently pursuing my education at Microverse.
-With a solid foundation in HTML, CSS, and the basics of JavaScript, I'm now expanding my skills by diving into React.
+I'm a passionate creative coder and web developer,with a solid foundation in HTML, CSS, and the basics of JavaScript, I'm now expanding my skills by diving into React.

 📫 Let's Connect: